LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

 [!include[Common prerequisites](../includes/common-requisites.md)]

-<a name="install-asp-net-core" /> <!-- TODO: move this to a better place once proper instructions are written -->
+<a name="install-aspnet-core" /> <!-- TODO: move this to a better place once proper instructions are written -->

 ## Installation